kayleyseow/CS-102/05. Functions/Chapter5Notes2.md

 - One reason is that you cannot call the ```change()``` function

 #### Rewriting the Code to Return a Value
+The code has been rewritten to return a value:
 ```
 void change (int& i)
 {